jambroes/jambroes/README.md

 - ✧˖°.
 Heya, I’m @jambroes or you can call me jambo!
 - ₊˚⊹ ᰔ I'm a minor, int only if ur a double digit minor (10-18)
-- ⋆⭒˚.⋆ I’m interested in DSMP/QSMP , HH , FNAF , S&C , KNY , TADC , ECT
+- ⋆⭒˚.⋆ I’m interested in DSMP/QSMP , HH , FNAF , S&C , KNY , SOLARBALLS , ECT
 - ˚୨୧⋆｡˚ Pronouns: Any pronouns (mainly he/him)
 - ೀ Fun fact: I play lots of games and you've probably found me through one lol.
 My MBTI is an ISTP and I'm a Scorpio, I have ADHD and is in a SYS, RPDNIUF
 - 𓏲 ๋࣭  ࣪ ˖ DNI: basic criteria, homophobia transphobia racism, proshippers, problematic creator/ship fans, and that one N person (directed!!)